gangdong/gangdong.github.io/_posts/2020-06-20-Others-covid19.markdown

 Who knows?
 But I believe we will win the battle, the human beings will keep living on this planet, just like what they have done for hundreds of thousands of years.

 God bless!
 I am lucky.
-In china, the situation is under control quickly after a short chaos at the beginning.
+In china :cn:, the situation is under control quickly after a short chaos at the beginning.
 People around me, my family and friends are all healthy, no one was infected.

 I hope the epidemic will eventually pass and we will return to the normal life soon! :fist: